vyos/vyos-documentation/docs/configuration/protocols/igmp.rst

 .. cfgcmd:: set protocols pim rp keep-alive-timer <seconds>

-   Use this PIM command to modify the the time out value (31-60000 seconds) for an `(S,G) <https://tools.ietf.org/html/rfc7761#section-4.1>`_ flow.
-31 seconds is chosen for a lower bound as some hardware platforms cannot see data flowing in better than 30 second chunks.
+   Use this PIM command to modify the time out value (31-60000 seconds) for an `(S,G) <https://tools.ietf.org/html/rfc7761#section-4.1>`_ flow.
+31 seconds is chosen for a lower bound as some hardware platforms cannot see data flowing in better than 30 seconds chunks.

 .. cfgcmd:: set protocols igmp interface <interface> join <multicast-address>
    source <IP-address>

-   Use this command to allow the selected interface join a multicast group defining the multicast address you want to join and the source IP address too.
+   Use this command to allow the selected interface to join a multicast group defining the multicast address you want to join and the source IP address too.